 Le Verdon (Bordeaux)

-Now this is where things start to excite me, with two days and one night in the port town of Le Verdon you can enjoy the delicacies and vine yards of Bordeaux, one of my favourite wine producing regions.
-Over the two days you can chose from a Saint Emillion wine tour, a Medoc wine tour, a Graves wine tour, a Margaux wine tour, a Saintes and Cognac tour, tasting and dinner at the Chateau Rousseau de Sipian and more — I think I'd need to do this cruise about three times just to get all this in!
+With two days and one night in the port town of Le Verdon you can enjoy the delicacies and vine yards of Bordeaux, one of the world's most famous wine producing regions.
+Over the two days you can chose from a Saint Emillion wine tour, a Medoc wine tour, a Graves wine tour, a Margaux wine tour, a Saintes and Cognac tour, tasting and dinner at the Chateau Rousseau de Sipian and more — you need to do this cruise about three times just to get all this in!

-Bordeaux, along with Champagne and Burgundy is among France's most famous and probably most revered wine regions, so to be able to visit the so many of my favourite wines would be heaven.
+Bordeaux, along with Champagne and Burgundy is among France's most famous and probably most revered wine regions, so to be able to visit so many of these favourite wine regions would be heaven.
 St. Emillion is a given, but do you go for the Graves, Medoc or Cognac tour?

 Bilbao